ultravioletrs/cocos/test/manual/README.md

 cd scripts/attestation_policy
 make
 sudo ./target/release/attestation_policy --policy 196608 # Default value of the policy should be 196608

+# In order to include the golden (good) PCR values in the attestation policy, call the attestation policy script with the "--pcr" option.
+sudo ./target/release/attestation_policy --policy 196608 --pcr ./pcr_values.json

 # The output file attestation_policy.json will be generated in the directory from which the executable has been called.
 cd ../..